 Never underestimate Roskelley’s resolve.

 The Spokane County commissioner has been climbing since 1965.
-For years he was among … » More …
+For years he was among the … » More …

 The father-and-son team of Ken and Jeff Christianson of Burlington climbed 19,340-foot Mount Kilimanjaro in Tanzania last May.
 By coincidence rather than plan, Jeff says, “we summited on my dad’s 49th birthday— May 14.”